A stable $\infty$-category for equivariant $KK$-theory: Analytic K -homology

 These functors can be considered as the universal versions of the {analytic} $K$-homology functors from \eqref{qwefiojfoiwfweqfqwefewfeqw} and Definition \ref{qffohfiuwehfiowefqewfqwfqwefqewf}.
 The following diagram commutes by definition

 {where $y^G$ is the functor from \eqref{ewgfuqgwefughfqlefiewfqwe}.}

 In the following, we list the basic properties of these functors.
-The spaces in the statement belong to $\ppGTop$. \begin{theorem} \mbox{} \begin{enumerate} \item The functor $\kkGC$ is homotopy invariant. \item If $Y$ is an invariant split-closed subspace of $X$, then we have a natural fibre sequence
+The spaces in the statement belong to $\ppGTop$ introduced at the beginning of Section \ref{kophetrhrtgetrgtget}. \begin{theorem} \mbox{} \begin{enumerate} \item The functor $\kkGC$ is homotopy invariant. \item If $Y$ is an invariant split-closed subspace of $X$, then we have a natural fibre sequence

 \item We have $\kkGC([0,\infty)\times X)\simeq 0$. \item If $(X_{n})_{n\in \nat}$ is a family in $\ppGTops$, then we have a canonical equivalence

 \item The functor $\kkGC$ has a symmetric monoidal refinement for $?$ in $\{\min,\max\}$. \end{enumerate} \end{theorem} \begin{proof} We start with Assertion \ref{weroigowegrregerwg}.
 The functor $C_{0}$ sends the projection $[0,1]\times X\to X$ to the {embedding} which is an instance of \eqref{ewgegreggergegeggegwergw}.
 Since $\kkG$ is homotopy invariant, the assertion follows.